wpernath/quarkus-grumpycat/tiled/README.md

 - **Frame:** This layer is the border of the map.
 Anything placed here will be used as barrier for player and enemies.
 Anything placed here can be destroyed with a bomb.
 - **Dekor:** Use this layer to place decorative tiles on.
 For example flowers on water or stones on sand.
 - **Bonus:** Use this layer to place your bonus items on.
 Any tile placed here can be a bonus which adds a score of 10 points.
 Once the player walks over it, the bonus item gets removed.
 Special bonus tile is the bomb, which provides 5 more bombs to the player to be used to destroy frames.
 Also the meat and the cheese are bonus items, which gives your player more energy.
 Have a look at the `Terrain.tsx` tileset.
 The bonus items are all placed on the lower left corner of the tileset image.
 - **Persons:** This layer will be used to place the player and enemies on.
 Use the corresponding tiles as player and enemies.
-Note, you MUST not place more than one player, but you CAN place more than one enemy.
+Note, you MUST not place more than one player (except for a dedicated multiplayer level), but you CAN place more than one enemy.
 If you want to use the spider enemy, you also have to provide the Persons layer's properties:
   - enemyEmitterActive: Must be true
   - enemyNumEmitting: how many spiders should be emitted at all
-  - enemyTimeEmitting: how long to wait until the enemies are being emitted in milliseconds
+  - enemyTimeEmitting: how long to wait until the enemies are being emitted in milliseconds If you want to use Golem enemies, please make sure to create a new Object layer in Tiled called `Paths` and use the `Insert polygon` function of Tiled to create a walking path for that Golem.
+Please also make sure that each path needs to have a custom string property called `forEnemy` with the name of the Golem this path is meant for.
+Golems are numbered from top left to bottom right: `Golem.n`, where `n=1..`.
+Have a look at the level `Golems.tmx` as example.

 You might add more layers to your map.
 Any layer placed on top of **Persons** will be drawn last, which means it will draw over enemies and player sprites.